Azure-Samples/openai-end-to-end-basic/README.md

-# Azure OpenAI end-to-end basic reference implementation
+#  Azure OpenAI and AI Agent service chat basic reference implementation

-This reference implementation illustrates a basic approach for authoring and running a chat application in a single region with Prompt flow and Azure OpenAI.
-This reference implementation supports the [Basic Azure OpenAI end-to-end chat reference architecture](https://learn.microsoft.com/azure/architecture/ai-ml/architecture/basic-openai-e2e-chat).
+This reference implementation illustrates an approach running a chat application and an AI orchestration layer in a single region.
+It uses Azure AI Agent service as the orchestrator and Azure OpenAI foundation models.
+This repository directly supports the [Basic end-to-end chat reference architecture](https://learn.microsoft.com/azure/architecture/ai-ml/architecture/basic-openai-e2e-chat) on Microsoft Learn.

-The implementation will have you build and test a [Prompt flow](https://microsoft.github.io/promptflow/) in the Azure AI Foundry portal and deploy the flow to an Azure Machine Learning online managed endpoint.
-You'll be exposed to common generative AI chat application characteristics such as:

-- Creating prompts
-- Querying data stores for grounding data
-- Python code
-- Calling language models (such as GPT models)

 The reference implementation illustrates a basic example of a chat application.
 For a reference implementation that implements more enterprise requirements, please see the [OpenAI end-to-end baseline reference implementation](https://github.com/Azure-Samples/openai-end-to-end-baseline).
 That implementation addresses many of the [production readiness changes](https://github.com/search?q=repo%3AAzure-Samples%2Fopenai-end-to-end-basic+%22Production+readiness+change%22&type=code) identified in this code.